-Not Confidential Unless a complainant requests otherwise and

-the request is granted, the Deputy Title IX

-Coordinators will assist the Title IX Coordi-

-nator in the investigation and response to

-reported incidents of

-Title IX Sexual Misconduct and Non-Title IX

-Sexual Misconduct, as appropriate

-(Title IX).

-Not Confidential

-Not Connuential Unless a complainant requests otherwise and

-the request is granted, the Dean's designee

-(the Office of Judicial Affairs) will investigate

-and respond to reported incidents of sexual

-misconduct (Title IX).

-If the incident is a crime on or near campus,

-the Dean will report it without any identify-

-ing information to BUPD for inclusion in the

-annual security report and for issuance of any

-required timely warning (Clery Act).

-The Dean will share information with Univer-

-sity Personnel who need to know it in order to

-carry out University policies and procedures.

-Not Confidential Unless a complainant requests otherwise and

-the request is granted, OJA will investigate

-and respond to reported incidents of sexual

-misconduct (Title IX).

-If the incident is a crime on or near campus,

-OJA will report it without any identifying

-information to BUPD for inclusion in the

-annual security report and for issuance of any

-required timely warning (Clery Act).

-OJA will share information with University

-Personnel who need to know it in order to

-1

-Not Confidential
+Deputy Title IX Coordinators Not Confidential Unless a complainant requests otherwise and the request is granted, the Deputy Title IX Coordinators will assist the Title IX Coordinator in the investigation and response to reported incidents of Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct, as appropriate (Title IX).
+Dean of Students Office (Dean) Not Confidential Unless a complainant requests otherwise and the request is granted, the Dean's designee (the Judicial Affairs Office) will investigate and respond to reported incidents of sexual misconduct (Title IX).
+If the incident is a crime on or near campus, the Dean will report it without any identifying information to BUPD for inclusion in the annual security report and for issuance of any required timely warning (Clery Act).
+The Dean will share information with University Personnel who need to know it in order to carry out University policies and procedures.
+Judicial Affairs Office (JA) Not Confidential Unless a complainant requests otherwise and the request is granted, JA will investigate and respond to reported incidents of sexual misconduct (Title IX).
+If the incident is a crime on or near campus, JA will report it without any identifying information to BUPD for inclusion in the annual security report and for issuance of any required timely warning (Clery Act).
+JA will share information with University Personnel who need to know it in order to carry out University policies and procedures.

 Equal Opportunity Office (EOO) Not Confidential Unless a complainant requests otherwise and the request is granted, EOO will investigate and respond to reported incidents of sexual misconduct (Title IX).
 If the incident is a crime on or near campus, EOO will report it without any identifying information to BUPD for inclusion in the annual security report and for issuance of any required timely warning (Clery Act).
 EOO will share information with University Personnel who need to know it in order to carry out University policies and procedures.
-Boston University Police Department (BUPD) Not Confidential BUPD will report to the Title IX Coordinator all information received about Title IX Sexual Misconduct and Non-Title IX Sexual Miscon- duct incidents so the University can investi- gate and respond (Title IX.)
+Boston University Police Department (BUPD) Not Confidential BUPD will report to the Title IX Coordinator all information received about Title IX Sexual Misconduct and Non-Title IX Sexual Misconduct incidents so the University can investigate and respond (Title IX.)
 If the incident is a crime, BUPD will include it in a crime log and the annual security report without identifying the victim (Clery Act).
 If the incident is a crime and poses a serious or continuing threat, BUPD will issue a timely warning or emergency notification (Clery Act).
 If there is reasonable cause to suspect that a minor has been sexually abused, BUPD will notify University leadership (MA Law on Protection of Minors).
 BUPD will share information with University personnel who need to know it in order to carry out University policies and procedures.

-Other University Development Not Confidential Mill report to the Title IX Coordinator all

 Other University Personnel Not Confidential Will report to the Title IX Coordinator all

 information received about Title IX Sexual

 Misconduct and Non-Title IX Sexual Miscon-

 duct incidents so the University can investi-

 gate and respond (Title IX.)

 If the incident is a crime, a "campus security

 authority" will report it without any identify-

 ing information to BUPD for inclusion in the

 annual security report and for issuance of any

 required timely warning (Clery Act).

 If there is reasonable cause to suspect that a

 minor has been sexually abused, other Uni-

 versity personnel will notify University lead-

 ership (MA Law on Protection of Minors).

 Other University personnel will share infor-

 mation with University personnel who need

 to know it in order to carry out University

 policies and procedures.